 - The work completed in the course so far is passing.

 - The student has been unable to complete the remaining work in the course because of circumstances beyond his or her control.

 An I (incomplete) grade received in one semester or summer session must be removed by noon on the last day of the classes of the next succeeding semester, or it automatically becomes a grade of F. The student’s deadline for submitting the outstanding work to the instructor shall be one week before that date.
 No Semester Honors will be given if the student received a grade of Incomplete at the official end of the semester concerned.
-Students who are not registered in the next term (Fall or Spring) who are finalizing work from an Incomplete grade will need to complete a Campus Affiliation request.
+Students who are not registered for the next term (Fall or Spring) and who are finalizing work from an Incomplete grade will need to complete a Campus Affiliation request.

 The satisfactory grade, S, is given under the following conditions: